In Modi's India, virus fallout inflames divisions between Muslims and Hindus

 “Why is no one talking about that?
 They’re just talking about what Muslims did,” said Ghouri, 38.

-Additional reporting by Francis Mascarenhas in Mumbai, Sanjeev Miglani in Delhi, Sumit Khanna in Ahmedabad, Jatindra Dash in Bhubaneswar, Saurabh Sharma in Lucknow and Rajendra Jadhav in Satara; Editing by Euan Rocha and Philip McClellan
+Additional reporting by Francis Mascarenhas in Mumbai, Sanjeev Miglani in Delhi, Sumit Khanna in Ahmedabad, Jatindra Dash in Bhubaneswar, Saurabh Sharma in Lucknow and Rajendra Jadhav in Satara; Editing by Euan Rocha, Philip McClellan and Toby Chopra